avalonv/reCBZ/README.md

 ## Other uses

-Although this was explicitly created with manga and comics in mind, it can be used for bulk rescaling and conversion of images in general (it's pretty fast at that thanks to parallel processing), you just need to pack them into a a ZIP archive first.
+Although this was explicitly created with manga and comics in mind, it can be used for bulk rescaling and conversion of images in general (it's pretty fast at that thanks to parallel processing), you just need to pack them into a ZIP archive first.
 There are some important caveats: non-image files will be automatically discarded, and the folder structure will be flattened (every image will be written to the same folder), meaning that files which share a name will be lost.
 Be very careful when using **--overwrite**.

 ## Note about WebP